Optimality of the coordinate-wise median mechanism for strategyproof facility location in two dimensions: Abstract

 \section{Abstract}

 We consider the facility location problem in two dimensions.
 In particular, we consider a setting where agents have Euclidean preferences, defined by their ideal points, for a facility to be located in $\mathbb{R}^2$.
-For the minisum objective and an odd number of agents, we show that the coordinate-wise median mechanism (CM) has a worst-case approximation ratio (AR) of $\sqrt{2}\frac{\sqrt{n^2+1}}{n+1}$.
-Further, we show that CM has the lowest AR for this objective in the class of deterministic, anonymous, and strategyproof mechanisms.
-For the $p-norm$ social welfare objective, we find that the AR for CM is bounded above by $2^{\frac{3}{2}-\frac{2}{p}}$ for $p\geq 2$.
-Since any deterministic strategyproof mechanism must have AR at least $2^{1-\frac{1}{p}}$ (\citet{feigenbaum_approximately_2017}), our upper bound suggests that the CM is (at worst) very nearly optimal.
-We conjecture that the approximation ratio of coordinate-wise median is actually equal to the lower bound $2^{1-\frac{1}{p}}$ (as is the case for $p=2$ and $p=\infty$) for any $p\geq 2$.
+We show that for the $p-norm$ ($p \geq 1$) objective, the coordinate-wise median mechanism (CM) has the lowest worst-case approximation ratio in the class of deterministic, anonymous, and strategyproof mechanisms.
+For the minisum objective and an odd number of agents $n$, we show that CM has a worst-case approximation ratio (AR) of $\sqrt{2}\frac{\sqrt{n^2+1}}{n+1}$.
+For the $p-norm$ social cost objective ($p\geq 2$), we find that the AR for CM is bounded above by $2^{\frac{3}{2}-\frac{2}{p}}$.
+We conjecture that the AR of CM actually equals the lower bound $2^{1-\frac{1}{p}}$ (as is the case for $p=2$ and $p=\infty$) for any $p\geq 2$.